We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 This diamond has all the same color, cut, and carat but is flawless.
 Its price is $17,715.

-This comparison shows the presence of pinpoint inclusions can lower the price of a diamond from 10-35 percent, depending on how many pinpoints there are and how they impact its overall appeal.
+The comparison demonstrates the presence of pinpoint inclusions can lower the price of a diamond from 10-35 percent, depending on how many pinpoints there are and how they impact its overall appeal.

-Diamond manufacturers choose not to removed pinpoint inclusions because they have minimal impact on the diamond’s overall appearance and light return.
+Diamond manufacturers choose not to remove pinpoints because they have minimal impact on the diamond’s overall appearance and brilliance.

 One common way to improve the clarity of a diamond is through laser drilling holes to improve the appearance of inclusions or remove them.